-ROI model: What’s the real return on investment?
+What’s the real return on investment (ROI) for virtual receptionists?

-The numbers matter just as much as the technology, and comparing the benefits of a virtual receptionist against the costs side by side makes it easier to see where the break-even point lies.
+That raises a fair question: Is an AI receptionist worth it for small businesses?
+The numbers matter as much as the technology.
+Comparing the benefits of a virtual receptionist against the costs side by side shows the real value for your business.

 Cost per call

-Human receptionists bring expertise and a personal touch.
-However, ownership costs include salaries, benefits, training, and the cost of turnover.
-You also absorb hidden costs such as recruiting, sick days, and downtime.
-Over time, these add up to a much larger investment than the sticker salary suggests.
+A human receptionist brings expertise and a personal touch to your front desk.
+But the true cost of ownership (TCO) includes salaries, benefits, training, and turnover.
+Small businesses also absorb hidden costs such as recruiting, sick days, and downtime.
+Over time, these add up to a far larger investment than the sticker salary suggests, especially when a single hire is your only front-desk coverage.

 Break-even